f5devcentral/f5-azure-saca/docs/intro.rst

  .. image:: /_static/marketplace-f5-byol.png
   :scale: 50%

+Click on "F5 BIG-IP ADC BEST - BYOL"

-Click on “F5 BIG-IP ADC+SEC BEST – BYOL”
+.. warning:: DO NOT SELECT “F5 BIG-IP ADC+SEC BEST – BYOL”

+Verify that you have the correct version by looking at the description and you should see "..version: **13.1**..".

 At the very bottom of the page click on “Want to deploy programmatically?”

  .. figure:: /_static/marketplace-want-to-deploy.png
    :scale: 50%

 Enable Programmatic Deployment
 ******************************